Clpr/Clpr.github.io/pages/blogs/190421_PrepareYourJuliaPkg.md

 ## Informal Introduction

 This blog provides a useful list for economists to install and prepare their Julia 1.0 environment for economic research.
-Similar to many online instructions, this blog recommend users combine their Julia with mature Python, R, C and Fortran libraries to obtain most comfortable coding experience.
+Similar to many on-line instructions, this blog recommend users combine their Julia with mature Python, R, C and Fortran libraries to obtain most comfortable coding experience.
 However, this blog  prepares a series of questions to help users decide which packages are what they really need.

 **<u>Of course, I always agree that it is thoughts, mathematics, algorithms and designs that really matter rather than specific languages.
 Languages are just how to tell these things.
 A well-trained developer is required to learn any language in hours and quickly begin to work with it.</u>** However, for some specific purposes, e.g. economic research, a proper language can visibly improve productivities.
 This is the reason why I introduce and recommend Julia language in this blog.
 This language has several impressive advantages which make it a top choice for different economists.